Searching for a boxing coach near you is simple. Finding one who is actually qualified is harder than it should be.

 Honour and Glory Boxing Club is based at 122 Broad Walk, Kidbrooke, SE3 8ND.
 We train members from across Greenwich, Blackheath, Eltham, Woolwich, and the rest of South East London.
 Kidbrooke station is 10 minutes walk away.
 There is free parking on site.

-For group classes, we run recreational sessions for adults (ages 17 and above) six days a week, junior classes for ages 10-16, and infants sessions for ages 5-9.
+For group classes, we run recreational sessions for adults (ages 17 and above), Junior Recreational for ages 7 to 16, and Junior Competitive from age 10 where suitable.
 Prices start from £5 per session.
 No joining fee, no contract.

 The qualifications question in practice